matteobongio/OS-notes/main.typ

    *#title*
 ])

+= Lecture 1

+*Spooling*: when using slow devices, files sent are saved in a queue on a drive.

+*Multiprogramming*: running processes simultaneously, rapid switching between processes.

+*timesharing*: Each program has runs until it's waiting for IO, or when it's assigned time is over.

+= Lecture 2 Processes and Threads

+*Process*: program in execution

+*Program*: executable file stored on disk

+*Context Switching*: when switching processes, copy the current values of registers, flags, PC, etc., and load valuess of the next process.

+it works by having a timer generate interrupts, where it checks if it s time for context switching

+*Process Control Block (PCB)*: used by OS to store the statues of each process (incl. values of registers, PC, etc.)

+*Process Table*: a list of PCBs

+*Thread*: light-weight process, a lot is shared between threads.

+*Kernel-level Threads*

+*User-level Threads*: implemented by programing languages, kernel is not aware.

+*Thread pool*: make a bunch of threads at start-up, and they wait for work.

 *Working Set Model*: Paging algorithm, for each program look at how many unique pages it used in the past $Delta$ time, allocate that many frames for that program.